ARastrojo/Metagenomics/UNIT_4 Taxonomic Classification.md

 Load also the original reads (in fastq format) used for the Blastx (sometimes MEGAN detect automatically the fastq read file from the folder).

-Click on Next and Load the Accession mapping file (_/home/metag/Documents/data/megan-map-Feb2022-ue-viral.db_).
+Click on Next and Load the Accession mapping file (unzipped).

 ![MappingFile](https://github.com/ARastrojo/Metagenomics/blob/9c692607b39e7a8cbfd7b839e261d74c67034cb9/images/megan_mapping_file.png)

 Then click on “Apply” (and wait.....)

-> Although we have reduce the number of input reads and the mappings file size to dicrease memory consumption, Megan is still a litle bit slow...
+> Although we have reduce the number of input reads to dicrease memory consumption, in the virtual machine (4 Gb of RAM) the analysis can get blocked or sometimes the program suddenly gets close...

 **Results: Family level and with the number of reads**